Schedule of Upcoming Sessions

 Common Garden Diseases and Other Ailments

-During this live, online session, Rebecca Koetz, Lake County Urban Agriculture Extension Educator, will present answers to the most common questions that come in to the Purdue Extension office related to garden pests, diseases, and other issues.
-This presentation will cover ailments of fruits, vegetables, trees, ornamentals, and lawns.
-Rebecca will provide the scientifically recommended solutions to these problems, including cultural, mechanical, organic and inorganic options for control.
+Rebecca Koetz, Lake County Urban Agriculture Educator with Purdue Extension, presents answers to the most common questions that come in to the Extension office related to garden pests, diseases, and other issues.
+Rebecca provides the scientifically recommended solutions to these problems, including cultural, mechanical, organic and inorganic options for control.
+This presentation covers ailments of fruits, vegetables, trees, ornamentals, and lawns.

 Christine Maloney, an Advanced Permaculture Designer and Educator, discusses permaculture, its three guiding ethics, and how composting relates to each of these ethics.
 Also discussed are the basics of composting, including what can be composted, the various methods of composting (bin, pile, pit, blender, vermicompost), and whether to turn or not to turn compost.
 This IUN Community Garden online session was held live on June 12, 2020.